kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.71   Helicopter angle of glide: Category B.

-For each category B helicopter, except multiengine helicopters meeting the requirements of §29.67(b) and the powerplant installation requirements of category A, the steady angle of glide must be determined in autorotation—
+For each category B helicopter, except multiengine helicopters meeting the requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.67   Climb: One engine inoperative (OEI).|§29.67]](b) and the powerplant installation requirements of category A, the steady angle of glide must be determined in autorotation—

 \(a\) At the forward speed for minimum rate of descent as selected by the applicant;